sofiacespedes22/ISB_2024_G8/4.ISB/LABORATORIOS/Laboratorio 08_Procesamiento EMG/Informe08_ProcesamientoEMG.md

 [4] ] A. M. Moslhi, H. H. Aly, and M. ElMessiery, “The impact of feature extraction on classification accuracy examined by employing a signal transformer to classify hand gestures using surface electromyography signals,” Sensors, vol. 24, no. 4, p.
 1259, Feb.
 2024, doi: 10.3390/s24041259 Disponible en: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10893156/

-[x0] “BITalino (r)evolution Lab Guide EXPERIMENTAL GUIDES TO MEET & LEARN YOUR BIOSIGNALS”. https://support.pluxbiosignals.com/wp-content/uploads/2022/04/HomeGuide1_EMG.pdf
+[5] “BITalino (r)evolution Lab Guide EXPERIMENTAL GUIDES TO MEET & LEARN YOUR BIOSIGNALS”. https://support.pluxbiosignals.com/wp-content/uploads/2022/04/HomeGuide1_EMG.pdf

-[x1] Y. Sevim, “A new feature extraction method for EMG signals,” Trait.
+[6] Y. Sevim, “A new feature extraction method for EMG signals,” Trait.
 Du Signal, vol. 39, no. 5, pp. 1615–1620, 2022. https://doi.org/10.18280/ts.390518

+[7] T. I. Arabadzhiev, V. G. Dimitrov, N. A. Dimitrova, and G. V. Dimitrov, “Interpretation of EMG integral or RMS and estimates of ‘neuromuscular efficiency’ can be misleading in fatiguing contraction,” Journal of Electromyography and Kinesiology, vol. 20, no. 2.
+Elsevier BV, pp. 223–232, Apr.
+2010. doi: 10.1016/j.jelekin.2009.01.008.